hossain-khan/SMS-Forward/readme.md

 3. Enter the target phone number.
 4. Put down the Android phone and keep it charged for continuous service.

+### ⚠️Limitation
+App can't handle Rich Communication Services (RCS) chats.
+To avoid this issue, turn off RCS message on the phone that needs all messages to be forwarded.

 ## Note
 This app has only been tested on Android 7.1.1, but it should work for Android 5.0+ devices.